/

 Android Configuration API

-Monitor offers three configuration options for Android: Cloud (zero-config), JSON file, and Programmatic API.
-You can also combine them for a hybrid approach.
+Monitor offers three configuration approaches: Gradle DSL (build-time), JSON file (local/offline), and Programmatic API (runtime).
+You can combine them for a hybrid approach.

 Configuration Options Overview